The CLIP OS kernel is based on Linux. It also integrates:

 Enable Supervisor Mode Access Prevention to prevent ret2usr exploitation techniques.

-Intel Memory Protection Extensions add hardware assistance to memory protection.
-Compiler support is required but is deprecated in GCC 8 and will probably be dropped in GCC 9.
+Intel Memory Protection Extensions (MPX) add hardware assistance to memory protection.
+Compiler support is required but was deprecated in GCC 8 and removed from GCC 9.
+Moreover, MPX kernel support is being dropped.

 Memory Protection Keys are a promising feature but they are still not supported on current hardware.